adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

   2. **NETWORKING COSTS**- involves load balancing, network adminstration and local area network setup costs
   3. **STORAGE COSTS**-involves the storage administration, disks and fibre channel switches.
-  4. **IT LABOUR COSTS**- involves adminstration costs
+  4. **IT LABOUR COSTS**- involves adminstration costs As per Garter-Cloud computing services are intitally more expensive that the on premises ones, but become cost effective over period time with proper training and usage of the cloud resources.

 #### AWS pricing calculator
 Responsible for calculating and estimating the monthly costs, estimating the optimised lower costs and how we can reduce them.
 Explore the price points and determine the available instances that we might need in the future as well.
+It is a free tool and is used for helping in cloud migration
+#### Migration Evaluator
+A free service tool that extracts the data from your on premises resources to extract your AWS cloud cost in comparison to yout traditional on premises cost.
+Helps in cloud migration of a firm.

 Addtional benefits to consider in TCO are:
 1. **HARD BENEFITS**: reduction in expenditure of space and facility , procurement cycle of software and hardware resources and reduction in OpEx and administrative personnel.